bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 # aarch64 ILP32 overview.
 ???
-ILP32 is one of three abis existing on arm64.
+ILP32 is one of three ABIs existing on arm64.
 Which provide a software migration path from arm 32bit hardware to 64bit hardware.

 ## What is ILP32?
 ### Data model